pblischak/HyDe/docs/installation.rst

 Step-by-step
 ^^^^^^^^^^^^

-After cloning HyDe from GitHub and moving into the main HyDe directory, the three steps that follow accomplish the following tasks:
+After cloning HyDe from GitHub and moving into the main HyDe directory, the next two steps accomplish the following tasks:

-  #. ``make``: this will compile the C++ code in the ``src/`` folder and will
-     will make the ``hyde_cpp`` executable.
   #. ``python setup.py install``: this will build and install the HyDe Python
-     module, including the compilation of any Cython files.
+     module, including the compilation of any Cython files (C++ compiler required).
   #. ``make test``: this will test the installation by running a series of commands
      designed to check that the installation was completed successfully.
 The main tests are in the ``test.py`` script in the ``test/`` folder.